ucladx/pancan-panel-design/README.md

 ### Validation and revision

-UCLA colleagues would like to add these 4 genes:
+UCLA colleagues would like to add the following:
+- 300+ SNPs from GWAS catalog for Prostate and Breast cancer (https://www.ebi.ac.uk/gwas/studies/GCST011049)
 - INO80 - DNA repair, regulates abundance and positioning of nucleosomes, mutated in 4% of DLBCL, algorithmically predicted to be a cancer driver per intogen.org
 - LUC7L2 - Splicing factor, low expression in 14% of MDS patients, del(7q) is common and truncating mutations have been reported
 - MBD4 - Germline loss predisposes to Uveal Melanoma and Leukemia, targeted by DFCI's OncoPanel (aka Profile)